llm-edge/hal-9100/README.md

 <details>
 <summary>What's the difference with LangChain?</summary>
 LangChain offers detailed control over AI conversations, while OpenAI's Assistants API simplifies the process, managing conversation history, data/vector store, and tool switching for you.

+Assistants is focused on edge use cases with high reliability requirements.
 </details>

 <details>